Skip to content

 Email marketers don't have to contend with constantly changing search algorithms and ranking factors—but that doesn't mean that an email sent is an email received.
 It's very possible that your marketing emails, and even your transactional emails, will never make it to the recipient.

-At Mailshake, we tell our clients that while we can automate the way they send email, we can't guarantee that their emails will actually get into their subscribers' inboxes, much less get opened.
-But we do have some tips for how to maximize your email deliverability, so you can be sure your messages don't go to spam and result in long-term damage to your business email account.
+When I was at Mailshake, we told our clients that while we can automate the way they send email, we can't guarantee that their emails will actually get into their subscribers' inboxes, much less get opened.
+But we did have some tips for how to improve email deliverability, so you can be sure your messages don't go to spam and result in long-term damage to your business email account.

 5 factors that can decrease email deliverability